s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 #### Hidden files

-Yes, there are hidden files, and some may be useful for debugging...
+Nextflow processes generate quite a few hidden files, some of which may be useful for debugging purposes.
+The working directory where the Nextflow process is started contains two hidden and potentially useful files (`.nextflow.log`](#troubleshooting-failed-runs) and `.nextflow.pid`.

+In addition, each of the process folders (`work/short_hash/long_hash/`) themselves contain a number of hidden files, here is a brief description of which purpose some of them serve:

 <img src="./Images/hidden_files.png" width="300">